LambdaHack/LambdaHack/GameDefinition/PLAYING.md

                 CTRL-x         save and exit
                 CTRL-a         new campaign game
                 CTRL-k         new skirmish game
-                CTRL-v         new PvP game
-                CTRL-o         new Coop game
                 CTRL-e         new defense game
                 CTRL-d         cycle next game difficulty